wp-blocks/cf7-antispam/readme.txt

 * Configuration error detector (parse stored form ad return if the message field isn't found)
 * CSV Export/import settings, banned ip
 * Resend EMail if not were spam
-* Optimise the way the mail is analysed so that it is not a long script that runs sequentially but rather a series of filters
+* Optimise the the mail analysis (actually is a long script that execute sequentially checks, but rather a series of filters would be better)
 * Selectable ciphers

 == Changelog ==